MiniCodeMonkey/Capital-Bikeshare-Visualizer/README.md

 ## Using

-* Set up and configure [Capital-Bikeshare-API](https://github.com/MiniCodeMonkey/Capital-Bikeshare-API)
+* Set up and configure [Capital-Bikeshare-API](https://github.com/MiniCodeMonkey/Capital-Bikeshare-API) on the same hostname.
-* Update the `BASE_URL` variable in `js/map.js` to point to the URL where you set up the API.
 * You're good to go!

 ## Notes